Jguer/yay/doc/lua.md

 yay can optionally load a Lua configuration file, `init.lua`. `init.lua` overlays whatever is in `config.json`, and any command-line flag you pass still wins over `init.lua`.

+yay uses the [Lua 5.1 interpreter](https://www.lua.org/manual/5.1/) to run `init.lua`.
+The Lua standard library is available.

 ## Location

 `init.lua` is looked up, in order: